I remember the first time I tried to build a website. I stared at the screen for hours, wondering whether I could select Bluehost or Hostinger?

 FAQs

-The following are the frequently asked questions about Bluehose vs Hostinger.
+The following are the frequently asked questions about Bluehost vs Hostinger.

 Yes, especially for WordPress.
-Bluehost has a super simple setup flow and traditional dashboard.
+Bluehost has a super simple setup flow and a traditional dashboard.

-Only with Premium and Business plans, not on the Single Shared plan.
+Hostinger offer free domain for its Premium and Business plans, not on the Single plan.

-Hostinger is faster in most global tests thanks to its LiteSpeed servers
+Hostinger is faster in most global tests because of its LiteSpeed servers.

 Conlusion

-But when I built my second site (a portfolio), I picked Hostinger to save money and test performance.
+But when I built my second site (a portfolio), I picked Hostinger based on test performance and best value for money.

 And you know what?
-I ended up loving Hostinger more for the long term.
+I ended up loving Hostinger more in the long term.

-Also, here is the detailed guide to Hostinger benefits and a review of the Hostinger website builder.
+Also, here is a detailed guide to Hostinger benefits and a review of the Hostinger website builder, which will definitely help you out.

-Now’s your chance to choose the hosting and kick-start your website.
+Now, your chance to choose the hosting and start your website.

 If you have any doubts regarding this guide, drop them in the comments!